Lartu/ldpl-net-server/README.md

    the execution of your program.
 You will need to use `NET POLL` to listen for client activity.
 When your program exits, the socket is closed.
 - `NET POLL`
    - Use this statement to listen for client activity when your server has been started using `NET START ON <number>`.
+By default the call is nonblocking and returns instantly if there is no activity, but you can set a timeout or wait forever using `NET POLL FOR <number> SECONDS` or `NET POLL BLOCKING`.
 - `NET SEND <text> TO <socket number>`
    - Use this statement send the message `<text>` to the client identified by the socket number `<socket number>`.
 The client will receive your message, easy as pie.